Quantum Invariants of Links and 3-Manifolds with Boundary defined via Virtual Links: Introduction

 \section{\bf Introduction}

-When Jones \cite{Jones} introduced the Jones polynomial, Jones \cite[page 360, \S10]{Jones} tried to define a 3-manifold invariant associated with the Jones polynomial, and succeeded in some cases.
+When Jones \cite{Jones} introduced the Jones polynomial, he \cite[page 360, \S10]{Jones} tried to define a 3-manifold invariant associated with the Jones polynomial, and succeeded in some cases.
 After that, Witten \cite{W} wrote a path integral for a 3-manifold invariant.
 Reshetikhin and Turaev \cite{RT} defined a 3-manifold invariant via surgery and quantum groups that one can view as a mathematically rigorous definition of the path integral.
 Kirby and Melvin and Lickorish and Kauffman and Lins \cite{KM,Lickorish,Lickorishl,tl} continue this work.
 Such 3-manifold invariants are called {\it quantum invariants.}\\

 The above quantum invariants were defined for closed oriented 3-manifolds.
-In this paper we introduce topological quantum invariants of compact oriented 3-manifolds with boundary where the boundary is a disjoint union of two identical surfaces.
+In this paper we introduce topological quantum invariants, {\it surface link quantum invariants}, of compact oriented 3-manifolds with boundary where the boundary is a disjoint union of two identical surfaces.
+In this paper 3-manifolds with boundary mean connected compact oriented 3-manifolds with non-vacuous boundary and surfaces mean connected closed oriented surfaces.
 See \S\ref{secmth}.
 We explain how to use Kirby calculus for such manifolds, and we use the diagrammatics of virtual knots and links to define these invariants.\\